General Motors 54° V6 engine: Recalls

 In its 3.0 L form, this engine was notable for recalls of all units installed in Cadillac Cateras due to timing belt tensioner bearing failures, which could cause catastrophic damage to the engine because of its interference design.

 2.5

 The C25XE or B258I has an 81.6x79.6 mm bore and stroke which displaces 2498 cc.
 It produces a Deutsches Institut für Normung (DIN) rated output of 125 kW @ 6,000 rpm, and generates 227 Nm @ 3,200 rpm of torque.
 It was introduced in the Opel Vectra/Vauxhall Cavalier (both codenamed "Vectra-A") and Opel/Vauxhall Calibra.
-It features Bosch Motronic 2.8.1 engine management (omega) then M2.8.3 (calibra 1994, vectra 1995) in 1994 approx. and a compression ratio of 10.8:1.
+It features a Bosch Motronic 2.8.1 engine management system (Omega), with later examples featuring M2.8.3 (Calibra 1994, Vectra 1995) and a compression ratio of 10.8:1.